About Vancouver Actor's Guide

 Since the beginning, VAG has continued to grow in popularity among actors, agents, instructors and other industry professionals.
 Most of the popularity comes directly from the people who use the site, who then tell their friends or colleagues, who then pass it onto their friends and so it continues.

 Bringing people together and helping each other out in this potentially brutal industry is important.
-Supporting your fellow actors and productions by watching their shows (whether that's Theatre, TV or Film), will help the rest of the acting community grow stronger and bigger for future productions.
+Supporting your fellow actors and productions by watching their shows (whether that's theatre, television or film), will help the rest of the acting community grow stronger for future productions.

 This site is dedicated to all the people who love to perform, support local productions, and/or get involved in any aspect of this industry to help create a successful future for everyone.